Hotels/Inns

 Cafes

-Herdwick Cafe in Coniston: Gorgeous homemade cakes, a good choice of drinks and light lunches in lovely surroundings, surrounded by all things Herdwick.
+Herdwick Cafe in central Coniston: Gorgeous homemade cakes, a good choice of drinks and light lunches in lovely surroundings, surrounded by all things Herdwick.
 They adore dogs and regularly post pictures of their canine visitors on their social media pages.

 Bluebird Cafe, Coniston: Right on the lake shore serving coffee, cakes and light meals.
 An outdoor seating area for warmer weather watching activity on the water.
 Dog friendly on the covered terrace.